DakeQQ/Voice-Activity-Detection-VAD-ONNX/README.md

 2. **Recommendation and Note**:
    - It is recommended to use the [Audio Denoiser](https://github.com/DakeQQ/Audio-Denoiser-ONNX) for optimal performance in noisy environments.
-   - FSMN inference relies on previous time steps, so longer audio will take more time than the real-time factor suggests.

 3. **End-to-End Processing**:
    - This model includes internal `STFT` processing.